WWM-EMRAN/DIHC_FeatureManager/README.md

 -------------------------------------
 - 2D np.array -(np.array, default=None)

-     2D numpy array containing the data points in inner dimension (column-wise) and the number of segments stacked over the outer dimension (row-wise).
+     2D numpy array containing the data points in the inner dimension (column-wise) and the number of segments stacked over the outer dimension (row-wise).

 ###### Application (Code Examples)